SegataLab/cFMD/README.md

   - MAG: #of reconstructed genomes that are contained in the SGB
   - reference_genome: #of reference genomes in the bin
   - filtered: number of reconstructed genomes discarded by MetaRefSGB (for being too similar to another included MAG) that would be assigned to the SGB
-  - Food: # of mags in the bin retrieved from food samples
+  - Food: # of MAGs in the bin retrieved from food samples
-  - Human: # of mags in the bin retrieved from human samples
+  - Human: # of MAGs in the bin retrieved from human samples
-  - Animal: # of mags in the bin retrieved from animal samples
+  - Animal: # of MAGs in the bin retrieved from animal samples
-  - Other_categories: # of mags in the bin retrieved from samples of various origin ( soil, environmental, etc...)
+  - Other_categories: # of MAGs in the bin retrieved from samples of various origin ( soil, environmental, etc...)
   - NA: # of mags in the bin for which metadata about the original samples are not available

+## Publications:

+The scientific publication with the main results about cFMD is currently under review.